 It’s important to repot your plants every so often to ensure they continue to get all the nutrients they need.
 But we know it isn't everyone’s idea of fun!
-So you can let us take care of it for you.
+So bring yours in to our shop in Brighton and let us take care of it for you.

-Just bring your plants along to our store in Brighton and we will carefully bed them in a new pot of your choice.
-We always have various sizes of plastic growers pots which are free to our customers, as well as a range of beautiful ceramic, concrete and terracotta pots for sale.
+We always have various sizes of plastic growers pots which are free to our customers, as well as a range of beautiful ceramic, concrete and terracotta decorative pots for sale.
 We always use high quality compost, Shell on Earth drainage and organic Magic Manure fertiliser.

 Do you sell compost so I can just do it myself?